lcmiles/ollama-chat/README.md

 # Ollama Chat

-A full-featured web interface for Ollama with user authentication, persistent chat history, and theme management.
+A full-featured web interface for Ollama with user authentication and persistent chat history.
 Built with Docker Compose for easy deployment and scalability.

 ## Features